About the Terminal 1 Project

 - New Exit Path.
 Arriving passengers will use a newly-designed, intuitive path to exit the concourse and make their way to bag claim.
 This corridor is located in the center of the building, making it a very short walk from all gates.

 - Pre-Security Concessions.
-As you enter the terminal from the parking garage, one of the first things in view will be a new, yet to be named concessions space that will provide both food as well as retail items.
+As you enter the terminal from the parking garage, one of the first things you will encounter is a Starbucks in Bag Claim.
+There will also be retail offerings in automoatic kiosks.

 - New Shops of RDU.
 Terminal 1 will be home to new stores and restaurants as part of The Shops of RDU.
 These include new food concepts never before featured at RDU as well as retail outlets making their first appearance at RDU.
 Learn more.